raniaouassif/Software-controlled-analog-waveform-generator/README.md

 5.5 Save the processing file (to not have to fix this anymore)

 5.6 Run the processing file

+5.7 (Optional) To extract the application as an executable, go to File > Export application, then select your platform and settings, and export.
+    The executable will be saved in the GUI folder

 6. Build the prototype circuit
 ![315306921_535303201572557_4521541644535460577_n](https://user-images.githubusercontent.com/59747858/205777551-af24368b-e26e-4e26-9d98-7bd95d42be67.png)